astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 STUDENT.
 Right.
 So I don't know, instead we want to use a type that stands for `term -> term`, `term -> term -> term`, and so on.
 Can we write `term -> ... -> term`?

 ADVISOR.
-Well, not quite, but we have already defined something similar, a type that roughly stands for `term * ... * term`, and we did not need anything special for that....
+Well, not quite, but we have already seen something similar, a type that roughly stands for `term * ... * term`, and we did not need anything special for that....